The purpose of a product page is two-fold:

 Provide a unique description

+The body text section is a description of your product that appears on the Productspec website.
 A large proportion of Productspec’s traffic enters via search engines like Google and Bing.
 Unique content (as opposed to duplicate content) greatly improves a page’s ability to rank in top search results - essentially making it more readily accessible to its target audience.

 So, if possible - try to avoid directly copying and pasting content for your product description from elsewhere on the web e.g. from a comparable page on another website.

-What to include in the description
+What to include in the body text

 Users seeking information relating to building products and suppliers that will ultimately support a design or building decision